 A network account is a privilege, not a right, and the establishment of an account does not grant or guarantee unlimited or unrestricted access.
 While account holders may expect reasonable access to their network accounts, this cannot be guaranteed at all times and in all circumstances.
 In particular, there is no guarantee of round-the-clock, seven day a week (24x7) access.

 Information Technology staff routinely monitor overall system usage in order to track system problems.
 This involves the monitoring of overall traffic levels and usage patterns; it does not involve examination of email or other actual content.
-It is not the practice of the Information Technology Unit to read nor to discuss the content of any files, with the following exceptions:
+It is not the practice of the Office of Information Technology to read nor to discuss the content of any files, with the following exceptions:

 - Court order or law enforcement investigation may require the examination and release of any document, including electronic files such as email.
 When a person affiliated with the College is involved, the Information Technology Unit will act only under the specific written instructions of the President, to ensure that individual rights, including rights to privacy and due process, are maintained.

 - In cases involving suspected illegal, fraudulent or inappropriate uses of the system, the Office of Information Technology may, at the specific written instructions of the President, monitor system usage of a particular individual, in a manner that ensures that rights of due process are maintained.

 - Examples of when the Postmaster might have occasion to review email files are addressed in the Public Access Facilities and Electronic Mail Policy.

 It may be occasionally necessary for the SUNY Optometry Post Master or other Information Technology staff to make an account inaccessible.
 This could be necessary for one of two reasons:

 - As a prelude to some sort of further investigation (e.g. preventing an individual from tampering with their computer files before they can be examined)

 - Technical problems: An account is in some manner disrupting the system, for example through a network intensive application, or a defective computer.